Zyksa/PronoBot/README.md

 - **Context Menu**: Quick access to statistics via right-click on a user.
 - **Visual Emojis**: Clear match statuses (🟢 open, 🔴 closed, 🏁 completed).
 - **🌍 Bilingual Descriptions**: Command descriptions automatically display in French or English based on the user's Discord client language.

+### ⚡ Performance and reliability
+- **Faster responses**: Statistics, leaderboards, configurations, and match lists are loaded more efficiently.
+- **Atomic economy**: Bets, rewards, and payouts remain reliable when several players act simultaneously.
+- **Optimized infrastructure**: Database access, sharding, and memory management were reworked to improve speed and overall stability.

 ---